Quantum channels and memory effects: Quantum channels: basic definitions and properties

+Actually the latter condition turns out to not be enough to guarantee the positivity of $\Phi(\rho_Q)$ when considering $\rho_Q$ as coming from a joint state $\rho_{QA}$ of system $Q$ and system $A$ by tracing out the latter.
+This is due to possible quantum correlations (entanglement) existing between systems $Q$ and $A$.
+Hence, condition iii) is made tighter as follows:

+\begin{itemize} \item[iii')] \emph{completely positive} (i.e., when acting on $Q$ the map $\Phi$ must preserve the positivity of any density operator, including those describing a joint state $\rho_{QA}$ of $Q$ and an arbitrary ancillary system $A$); \end{itemize}

-\end{itemize} A violation of any of these three conditions implies the impossibility of maintaining the statistical interpretation of the theory.
+A violation of any of conditions i), ii), iii') implies the impossibility of maintaining the statistical interpretation of the theory ~\cite{ECG61,Kraus83,L75,Holevo72,Stine55}.

-A transformation fulfilling the requirement i) is often said to be a {\it super-operator}.
-If the transformation also fulfills condition ii) and is trace-contracting (i.e., $\tr[\Phi(O)] \leq \tr[O]$ for all $O\in {\cal T}({\cal H}_Q)$), then it identifies a {\it quantum operation}.
-Finally any transformation fulfilling all three conditions given above is said CPTP (completely positive and trace preserving) and identifies a \emph{quantum channel}.
+Finally any transformation fulfilling all these conditions is said to be CPTP (completely positive and trace preserving) linear map and is a \emph{quantum channel}.
 Special instances of these last maps are provided by the isometric channels

 which are induced by the action of an isometric transformation $U$ connecting ${\cal H}_Q$ to ${\cal H}_{Q'}$, i.e., $U^\dag U = \openone$ with $U^\dag$ being the adjoint of $U$ and $\openone$ being the identity on ${\cal H}_Q$.
 In particular when $Q=Q'$ and $U$ corresponds to a unitary operator, Eq.~(\ref{UNITARYCH}) defines a {\it unitary channel} on $Q$ which admits the channel ${\cal U}^{-1} (\cdots) := U^\dag (\cdots) U$ as CPTP inverse.
 Furthermore if $U$ is the identity operator $\openone$ on ${\cal H}_Q$, the resulting transformation is the identity channel, denoted $\id$, which maps any state into itself, i.e., $\id(\rho_Q) = \rho_Q$ for all $\rho_Q$.